Find Affordable College Courses

 $15,380 Average Tuition & Fees

-A rank of #3 on this year’s list means Southern New Hampshire University is a great value for natural resources and conservation students.
+Out of the 33 schools in the New England Region that were part of this year’s ranking, Southern New Hampshire University landed the # 3 spot on the list.
 SNHU is a fairly large private not-for-profit school located in the suburb of Manchester.

 Out-of-state tuition fees for undergraduate students at SNHU are $15,380 per year.
 Natural Resources & Conservation majors at SNHU take out an average of $29,379 in student loans while working on their egree.